Luxembourg's top running races

 Participants can choose between several disciplines: the traditional marathon, the half marathon, the team run (a four-person relay on the marathon route) and the 5k run for success (5km in teams of three).

-There are also specific races for children and teenagers: the mini minimarathon (1km, ages 5 and over) and the minimarathon (4.2km, ages 12 and over).
+There are also specific races for children and teenagers: the mini minimarathon (1km, ages between 5 and 12) and the minimarathon (4.2km, ages between 12 and 18).

 Even if you're not a runner, you can still get involved in the event by cheering on the participants and taking advantage of the live music and refreshment stands along the route.